ceph/ceph/doc/cephadm/host-management.rst

 Adding Hosts
 ============

+Hosts must have these :ref:`cephadm-host-requirements` installed.
+Hosts without all the necessary requirements will fail to be added to the cluster.

 To add each new host to the cluster, perform two steps:

 #.
 Install the cluster's public SSH key in the new host's root user's ``authorized_keys`` file: